Juanduino/S4_CurvePlanner/README.md

-Furthermore, the goal is to implement the planner with a circular buffer, so that the planner can be fed commands from a serial port, and the planner will execute the commands in the order they were received.
-Therefore the planner will be able to execute varius G and M commands.
+Furthermore, the goal is to implement the planner with a circular buffer, so that the planner can be fed commands from a serial port, and execute the commands in the order they were received.
+This will make the S4_CurvePlanner capable of handeling varius G and M commands.

 In order to use it with the SimpleFOC library, the planner will need to be created and linked in the main.cpp file, and the runPlannerOnTick() function will need to be called in the main loop.
 The commander is obviosly also needed.

-We need to create a circularBuffer class in the same lib folder as the planner is #include "../CircularBuffer/CircularBuffer.h"
+We also have to create a circularBuffer class in the same lib folder as the planner is #include "../CircularBuffer/CircularBuffer.h"
-NOTE: The circular buffer class was a colaboration with GPTchat.
+The CircularBuffer folder is in this repo.

 This figure illustrates how the motion-profile is divided into 15 time segments.